ccassise/wowpkg/README.md

 ### Windows

-1. Run "wowpkg-VERSION-win64.exe" from the latest release.
+1. Run `wowpkg-VERSION-win64.exe` from the latest release.
-2. Create a wowpkg directory in the %APPDATA% directory.
+2. Create a wowpkg directory in the `%APPDATA%` directory.
-3. Copy [config.ini](data/config.ini) to %APPDATA%\wowpkg and update the addons path to the path of your World of Warcraft AddOns directory.
+3. Copy [config.ini](data/config.ini) to `%APPDATA%\wowpkg` and update the addons path to the path of your World of Warcraft AddOns directory.
 4. Assuming wowpkg was installed in the default location.
-Add C:\Program Files\wowpkg\bin to the user PATH environment variable.
+Add `C:\Program Files\wowpkg\bin` to the user PATH environment variable.
 This makes it easy to run wowpkg from anywhere in the terminal.

 ### macOS